krisvanrens/nexus-lang/README.md

 NUMBER = DIGIT+ ( "."
 DIGIT+ )? ;
 ID     = ALPHA ( ALPHA | DIGIT )* ;
 ```

+Note: for simplicity in the production rules, `ALPHA` is represented here as ASCII alphabetic.
+However, in `nexus-rs`, it means any *alphabetic* character, as defined by [chapter 4](https://www.unicode.org/versions/Unicode15.0.0/ch04.pdf) of [Unicode standard](https://www.unicode.org/versions/Unicode15.0.0/).
+This means in practice it is possible to define identifiers named `ŮñĭçøƋɇ`.

 ### Main syntax (WIP)